wfxr/minimap.vim/README.md

 ---
 #### Integrated with diagnostics or git status plugins?

 Not implemented currently but it should be possible.
-I am a beginner in vim plugin.
-I don't known how to implement such features correctly and efficiently.
 Welcome to contribute!

 ---
 #### Minimap window is too wide for me, how to use it as a simple scrollbar?

-You can decrease the minimap window width:
+You can reduce the width of the minimap window:
 ```vim
 let g:minimap_width = 2
 ```